citizenweb3/manuscripts/content/cyber-bostrom-how-to-obtain.md

 And now we can exchange our ATOM for BOOT.
 Choose the number of ATOM that we swap for BOOT and click on **swap**

 [![Screenshot-513.png](https://i.postimg.cc/Fz34fTkD/Screenshot-513.png)](https://postimg.cc/dZsXpmBy)

+In the next part of the guide, we will tell you how to stake BOOT coins.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------